 The second way you can fix the 2013/2014 Hypermotard/Hyperstrada clutch is by adding in a washer.

-This is cheaper and easier (well, only about 20% easier, as you still have to open up the clutch).
+This is cheaper and slightly easier (well, only about 20% easier, as you still have to open up the clutch).

 The part you need is a DU 133/6 Anti-judder pack.
 They’re available for under US$100 on eBay.
+Unfortunately they’re often out of stock, but you can try your luck.

 If you don’t need to replace your whole clutch pack, definitely use the anti-judder kit — it’s cheaper and a slightly easier procedure (you skip a few steps that I mention below).